-Ever since humans abandoned their caves, houses have been providing them with comfort and protection from the harsh environment.
+Ever since humans left their caves, houses have provided comfort and protection from the harsh environment.
 In this regard, every house has the same function anywhere in the world.
-However their appearances significantly vary even in the same country.
+However, their appearances significantly vary even in the same country.
 That is because houses reflect not only the way people adapt the environment, but also the culture and history of the people dwelling within.

-In this website, I introduce my “housescape” paintings in places to which I am personally attached, including my home town Ome (Japan), Poughkeepsie (NY), which changed my artistic life and Aix-en-Provence (France) where I spent one summer in a residency program.
+In this website, I introduce my “houses-scape” paintings in places where I am personally attached, including my home town Ome (Japan), Poughkeepsie (NY), which changed my artistic life and Aix-en-Provence (France) where I spent one summer in a residency program.
 Hope you will enjoy them.